 But the improvements don’t seem to last long -- about 6 to 12 months.
 They mainly delay the worsening of the disease for a period of time.

 All three medicines work similarly, but one might work better for your loved one than it does for someone else.

 Side effects: Most people don’t have side effects when they take cholinesterase inhibitors, but some do have:

 - Loss of appetite

 - Muscle cramps

 What Is Memantine?

-If your loved one has moderate to severe Alzheimer’s, his doctor may prescribe him memantine (Namenda) for his symptoms.
+If your loved one has moderate to severe Alzheimer’s, their doctor may prescribe them memantine (Namenda) for their symptoms.